Drawer Overview

-The Blazor Drawer component is a dismissible or permanently visible panel for navigating in responsive web applications.
-It allows switching the content of different sections of the page.
-You can customize its templates, display, behavior when minimizing and respond to events.
+The Blazor Drawer component is an interactive side panel for navigating in responsive web applications.
+It can be always visible, or expanded and collapsed.
+The Drawer allows switching the content of different sections on the page.
+You can customize its templates, expand modes, minimize behavior and also respond to events.

-property with the collection of items you want the user to see. - Place the content of the Drawer in the
+2. Populate its Data property with the collection of items (IEnumerable<T>) for the user to see.

 Basic configuration of the Drawer.